 Uncertainty can become a problem when people frame it as negative and dangerous, Kalmbach said.
 “Most of us do that.
 It’s automatic,” she said.
 “But we all respond differently to uncertainty; in other words, we have different levels of uncertainty and tolerance.
 Those who have a high degree of intolerance for uncertainty, or IU, are, in general, more prone to anxiety and related mental disorders.”

 With uncertainty, people seek more information, more certainty, and if they don’t get it, many become anxious — some more than others.
 There’s a way to measure this psychological stress: the Intolerance of Uncertainty Scale (IUS).
 IUS, as Kalmbach explains, has a four-factor structure that illustrates how uncertainty become stressful, leads to an inability to act, triggers negativity and engenders a sense that it’s all unfair.

 An abridged version of the scale, called IUS-12, allows medical professionals to sometimes more quickly determine how people, especially those with obsessive compulsion disorders, experience the stresses of uncertainty.

 Several Ways to Diminish Fear

-Some cultures treat uncertainty and change as inevitable and not as a negative and, thus, do better than other cultures that have little to no tolerance for it, Kalmbach said.
+Some cultures treat uncertainty and change as inevitable and not as a negative and, thus, do better than other cultures that have little to no intolerance for it, Kalmbach said.
 Think of Buddhist monks, she said.
 There are other ways, though, to tamper with IU.